{/*

 A TLS/SSL certificate is a priority for any website these days, as it gives customers high assurance.
 And during the holiday season, this assurance is quite vital.
 If possible, your websites should also have an EVSSL certification, as shoppers get extra trust when the green padlock lights up on your website’s address.

-Since users must give out their credit card credentials, bank account details, and other vital information to shop, websites must ensure security to gain the users' trust.
-Also, have a tie-up with renowned payment gateways so shoppers feel safe when they use their personal details to do business with you.
+Since users must provide their credit card credentials, bank account details, and other vital information to shop, websites must ensure security to gain the users' trust.
+Also, they must tie up with renowned payment gateways so shoppers feel safe when they use their personal details to do business with you.

 4. Provide multiple devices and operating system support